What is the chant?

 There are numerous variations on this basic level.
 Two popular variations include "skinnies," where the holders hold the rope with only one foot so there’s little jumping space between the ropes, and "wides," where the holders spread their feet as wide as they can so the ropes are far apart.
 Another common version is "diamonds," where the holders hold the rope with just one foot while the jumper moves the feet to form a diamond pattern.

 One of the more complex jumping patterns is called "scissors."
 The jumper starts with both feet straddling the rope, and then crosses her legs while dragging the ropes so they form a scissor shape.
 In a variation of scissors, the strings are criss-crossed in an X pattern, and jumpers move their feet into various parts of the X.

 Whatever jump pattern the players decide upon, the jumper must complete the moves in one fluid motion with no missteps, pauses, or interruptions.
 For each successful rotation, the rope is moved further up the body.
 The common progression is ankles, mid-shin, knees, mid-thigh, hips, armpits, and neck.

 However, if the jumper fails to complete the pattern for any reason, then she or he is out.
 The players then rotate their positions and the next player becomes the jumper.
 Once a player is finished, that person switches with one of the other people, and so on, until everyone has had a chance to play.

 The earliest documented evidence of Chinese Jump Rope dates back to the seventh century when the children of China were seen playing the game in the streets.
-Rediscovered by American children in the 1950s, Chinese Jump Rope remained a popular game through the 1980s.
-In this age of electronic toys and video games, however, many classic games such as Chinese Jump Rope have been lost.
-Very few children in the United States play Chinese Jump Rope today, and no new patterns and techniques have been introduced in quite some time.
+Rediscovered by American children in the 1950s, it remained a popular game through the 1980s.